jmyers7/book/_build/html/_sources/chapters/08-more-prob.md

 # More probability theory

 Introduction to be written later...
-Beware that this is a first draft of the chapter...
+Beware that this is a first draft of the chapter.
+To do:

+1. Rewrite section on moment generating functions.

 ## Expectations and joint distributions